amanshah11/Gov-press-release-emailer/README.md

 # 📰 PIB Daily Press Release Digest

-> Automatically scrapes [pib.gov.in](https://www.pib.gov.in) every morning and emails a neatly formatted **Word document** of all press releases from the previous day — grouped by Ministry, with clickable links.
+> Automatically scrapes [pib.gov.in](https://www.pib.gov.in) every evening and emails a neatly formatted **Word document** of all that day's press releases — grouped by Ministry, with clickable links.

 Runs entirely on **GitHub Actions** for free.
 No server.
 No laptop.
 Works from an iPad.